Bengal Sultanate: Foreign relations

 On the coastline of the Bay of Bengal, the Bengal Sultanate became influential in the control of Arakan.
 Min Saw Mon, a deposed Arakanese king, fled to Bengal after a Burmese invasion.
 With the support of Bengali forces led by a Pashtun general, he regained control of his country during the Reconquest of Arakan.
 The restored Arakanese realm became a vassal state of Bengal.
 A war with Arakan in 1459 led to the defeat of Bengali Sultan Rukunuddin Barbak Shah.
 The Arakanese developed an alliance with Portuguese Chittagong against Bengal.
-Despite achieving independence from the Sultans of Bengal, the Arakanese kings continued to fashion themselves after the Bengali Sultans by copying clothes, coins, titles and administrative techniques.
+Despite achieving independence from the Sultans of Bengal, the Arakanese kings continued to fashion themselves after the Bengali Sultans by copying clothes, coins, titles, and administrative techniques.
 Bengali Muslim influence on Arakan lasted for 350 years.
-In the Indian Ocean, the Bengal Sultanate was involved in trading with the Maldives where Bengali rice was exchanged for Maldivian shell currency.
+In the Indian Ocean, the Bengal Sultanate was involved in trading with the Maldives, where Bengali rice was exchanged for Maldivian shell currency.

 Historians have focused on Bengal's relations with Ming China during the early 15th century.
 For example, Trade and Diplomacy in India-China Relations: A Study of Bengal During the Fifteenth Century chronicles the relationship between the Bengal Sultanate and Ming China.
 This relationship was also noted by Indian independence leader Jawaharlal Nehru in his book The Discovery of India.
 Political relations between China and the Indian subcontinent became nonexistent after the decline of Buddhism in India.
 In the 15th century, the Bengal Sultanate revived the subcontinent's relations with China through regular contacts.
 Sultan Ghiyasuddin Azam Shah began sending envoys to the Ming dynasty.
-He sent ambassadors in 1405, 1408 and 1409.
-Emperor Yongle of China responded by sending ambassadors to Bengal between 1405 and 1433, including members of the Treasure voyages fleet led by Admiral Zheng He.
+He sent ambassadors in 1405, 1408, and 1409.
+Emperor Yongle of China responded by sending ambassadors to Bengal between 1405 and 1433, including members of the Treasure voyages fleet led by admiral Zheng He.
 The exchange of embassies included the gift of an East African giraffe by Sultan Shihabuddin Bayazid Shah to the Chinese emperor in 1414.
 China also mediated an end to the Bengal-Jaunpur War after a request from Sultan Jalaluddin Muhammad Shah.
 Ming China considered Bengal to be "rich and civilized" and one of the strongest countries in the entire chain of contacts between China and Asian states during the 15th century.
-Sino-Bengali contacts was the main feature of relations between China and the Indian subcontinent during the 15th century.
+Sino-Bengali contacts were the main feature of relations between China and the Indian subcontinent during the 15th century.